MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 This feature allows for the device to be always listening for the user’s voice while the device is in a low power state, including when the screen is off and the device is idle.
 It does this by using a listening mode, which is lower power when compared to the much higher power usage seen during normal microphone recording.
 The low power speech recognition allows a user to simply say a pre-defined key phrase like "Hey Cortana", followed by a chained speech phrase like "when’s my next appointment" to invoke speech in a hands-free manner.
 This will work regardless of whether the device is in use or idle with the screen off.

-If the device does not support wake on voice with chained commands, after saying the keyword, the speech experience should be launched with a short delay (<=250mS), at which point the user can say the desired search phrase as they normally would.

 The audio stack is responsible for communicating the wake data (speaker ID, keyword trigger, confidence level) as well as notifying interested clients that the keyword has been detected.

 --------------------